atmoswing/atmoswing/readme.md

 ## Contact ##

-You can contact the main developer by email: pascal.horton@unil.ch.
+You can contact the main developer by email: pascal.horton@terranum.ch.